sarajmr/simpletodo/README.md

 ## Notes

 There were manychallenges but all the help/documentation available online helps a lot.
 There are lot of known bugs and this is not a fully completed project.
-So overall it was lot of fun, looking forward to adding additionally features along the way.
+But overall it was lot of fun, looking forward to adding additionally features along the way.

 ## License